kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

    - Item to accessory mapping
    - HomeKit protocol implementation
    - Event management
-   - Accessory registration
+   - HomekitAccessory registration
    - Security and authentication
-   - Service discovery
+   - HomekitService discovery

 The key interfaces between the bundles would be:

 1. **Binding to IO Communication**:
-   - The binding would use the IO bundle's `AccessoryServerRegistry` to register and manage servers
+   - The binding would use the IO bundle's `HomekitAccessoryServerRegistry` to register and manage servers
    - The binding would use the IO bundle's `HomekitEventManager` for event handling
    - The binding would use the IO bundle's `HomekitFactory` to create accessories